Astriox/GTNx/README.md

 # GTNx
-A PowerFul Edited Autofilter + Filter + File store Bot
+A PowerFul Edited Bot More Than Feature's Included

        Edited By Pancho